You have skipped the navigation, tab for page content

 23. Phoenix Steinwede

-Provided some energy in defence when he came on.
+The stepson of former Titans playmaker Kieran Foran provided some energy in defence when he came on.
 Played a nice role in setting up the Titans third try by Ieremia.
 Followed up with one of his own.
-Will return to the Tweed Seagulls after a train and trial stint with the NRL side.
+Set to return to the Tweed Seagulls after a train and trial stint with the NRL side.

 24. Brenton Baira

 Came on to fullback in the 55th minute after a strong pre-season with the NRL squad.
-Will now return to the Ipswich Jets for the Intrust Super Cup.
+Will now return to the Ipswich Jets for the Hostplus Cup.

 25. Jhett Sydir

-Will be one to watch in coming years.
-Limited minutes tonight but brought plenty of energy when on.
+A fresh face on the Gold Coast, he will be one to watch in coming years.
+Limited minutes against the Dolphins but brought plenty of energy when on in the halves.

 26. Allan Fitzgibbon